ezoic/wordpress_cdn_plugin/readme.txt

 #### Added
 - Added configuration for PHP_Codesniffer and editorconfig
 - Added PHPDoc Documentation blocks to all functions and PHP Files
+- Added option to always purge the home page when purging any other urls
+- Added verbose option which will output which URLs were purged
 #### Changed
 - Updated code to follow the [Wordpress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards)
+- Prevent purging the same URL multiple times on the same request

 ### 1.1.1 - 2021-01-26
 #### Added